Lupin3000/MicroPython-Firmware-Studio/readme.md

 ## Important

-The owner of this project assumes no responsibility for any damage, issues, or legal consequences resulting from the use of this software.
-Use it at your own risk and ensure compliance with all applicable laws and regulations.
+**MicroPython Firmware Studio is provided without any guarantee.** Use it at your own risk.
+The developer assumes no liability for any damage or legal consequences resulting from using the software.
+Please ensure compliance with all applicable laws and regulations when using this tool.

 ## Supported Devices